wora/protorpc/README.md

 # Proto RPC

-This project provides a simple and easy-to-use client library for handling various proto-over-http RPC protocols.
+This project provides a simple and easy-to-use library for working with various proto-over-http RPC protocols.

 ## Overview